Malignant Bone Tumor

 - Oncology: The field of medicine focused on diagnosing cancer as well as cancer treatment.

 - Oncologist: An oncologist is a doctor who diagnoses and treats cancer patients.

-- Orthopedic oncologist: Doctors who diagnose and treat patients with bone disease and sarcoma.
+- Orthopaedic oncologist: Doctors who diagnose and treat patients with bone disease and sarcoma.

-- Orthopedic oncology: Refers to the field of medicine focused on helping patients who have a sarcoma that has developed somewhere in the bones and cartilage or soft tissues, such as the muscles.
+- Orthopaedic oncology: Refers to the field of medicine focused on helping patients who have a sarcoma that has developed somewhere in the bones and cartilage or soft tissues, such as the muscles.